Part 1. How to Transfer From Android to Android with MobileTrans?

-- Easily transfer every type of data from Android to Android including apps, music, videos, photos, contacts, messages, apps data, call logs etc.
+- Easily transfer 18 types of data from Android to Android including apps, music, videos, photos, contacts, messages, apps data, call logs etc.

-- Works directly and transfer data between two cross operating system devices in real time.
+- Works directly and transfer data between two cross operating system devices with a few clicks.

 - Works perfectly with Apple, Samsung, HTC, LG, Sony, Google, HUAWEI, Motorola, ZTE, Nokia and more smartphones and tablets.

-- After downloading and installing, clicking on MobileTrans icon will open a window.
+Step 2: After downloading and installing, clicking on MobileTrans icon will open a window.
 Navigate to “Phone Transfer” section.
-Click on it.
+Then click on “Phone to Phone”.

-- Click on ‘Start’ then sit back, relax and watch the whole process play out like magic.
+Step 4: Click on ‘Start’ then sit back, relax and watch the whole process play out like magic.
 Please note that you cannot disconnect any of the devices while the transfer process is on.
-After this, you can access every information on your new device.
+After this, you can access the information on your new device.